Steellow/fuel_consumption_tracker/README.md

 - abstract class = can't make instance of that class
     - static method = called directly from class, not instance
 - making quick n' dirty (frontend) prototype of the app really helps get the ball rolling
+- popup menu (especially showMenu method) sucks and shouldn't be used